NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Introduction

 Existing research efforts have made significant advancements, particularly in translating explicit natural language instructions into code edits.
-However, these approaches face critical \emph{limitations} that hinder their effective integration into a developer's workflow. \emph{On one hand}, most existing methods \textbf{rely heavily on human instruction input} to maintain a coherent reference chain, disrupting programming flow and increasing cognitive load.
-Additionally, tools that fail to capture users' habitual coding behavior often generate suggestions misaligned with their natural coding style. \emph{On the other hand}, code editing tasks are inherently time-sensitive, with users expecting feedback within 1s~\cite{card2018psychology}.
-Existing tools, however, rely on computationally intensive processes (e.g., search, natural language understanding), creating a tradeoff between low-latency and precise suggestions.
+However, these approaches face critical \emph{limitations} that hinder their effective integration into a developer's workflow. \emph{On one hand}, most existing methods, such as CodeT5~\cite{Wang2021CodeT5IU}, CoditT5~\cite{Zhang2022CoditT5PF}, Coeditor~\cite{wei2024coeditor}, CoEdPilot~\cite{Liu2024CoEdPilotRC}, EfficientEdit~\cite{wang2025reusegenerateacceleratingcode} and so on, \textbf{rely heavily on human instruction input} to maintain a coherent reference chain, disrupting programming flow and increasing cognitive load.
+Additionally, tools that fail to capture users' habitual coding behavior often generate suggestions misaligned with their natural coding style. \emph{On the other hand}, code editing tasks are inherently time-sensitive, with users expecting feedback within 1s\cite{card2018psychology}.
+But existing tools~\cite{qwen3technicalreport,kimiteam2025kimik15scalingreinforcement,codefuse2025samplemattersleveragingmixtureofexperts,TheC3,Guo2024DeepSeekCoderWT} rely on computationally intensive processes (e.g., search, text understanding, reasoning), creating a tradeoff between low-latency and precise suggestions.
 This \textbf{significant latency} undermines real-time interaction and degrades user experience.
 Overcoming these limitations can undoubtedly enhance code editing in real-world development.
-However, it necessitates modifying the method of acquiring cues, which can pose significant challenges in accurately identifying the editing location and determining the content within the desired timeframe.
+However, it necessitates modifying the method of acquiring cues, which poses significant challenges in accurately identifying the editing location and determining the content within the desired timeframe.

 Our approach is based on an empirical observation: users' habitual behaviors and coding objectives are often embedded within their historical editing patterns (e.g., repetitive refactoring actions or managing cross-file dependencies), which provide valuable contextual cues.
 Using historical editing patterns instead of relying on human instructions can minimize interruptions to the programming flow, maintain user-style consistency in suggestions, and enhance both the accuracy and efficiency of reference generation.